TheFifthRider/simply-roleplaying-webapp/docs/gameplay/special_stacks.md

 ## Flashback stacks

-Flashback stacks are a special stack built into the game that are created when you use the [prepare](../gameplay/basic_abilities.md#prepare) ability.
+Flashback stacks are a special stack built into the game that are created when you use the [<i class="fa-solid fa-clock"></i> Prepare](../gameplay/basic_abilities.md#prepare) ability.
 In addition to using the dice on any roll that it makes sense some extra preparation beforehand could have benefited, flashback dice have the special ability to allow you to step back in time.

 When your GM describes a complication that your preparation could have resolved, you can spend one of your flashback dice to take the narrative back in time to describe how your preparation dealt with that problem.

 >   An adventuring party in Victorian London is investigating an elusive murderer.
-In an effort to capture them, the group takes a few days to take in the crime scene and prepare.
+In an effort to capture them, the group takes a few days to take in the crime scene and <i class="fa-solid fa-clock"></i> Prepare.
 >
 >   Later, the group finds themselves deep in the sewers chasing after their quarry.
 In an effort to catch up to them, the mastermind of the group **flashes back** to purchasing a sewer map from a descendant of one of the original architects.
 The player marks off the cost of the map and uses it to corner the suspect and force a confrontation.